CarlDave808/File-Shares-and-Permission/README.md

 </p>

 <h1>Managing File Shares and User Permissions</h1>
-In this tutorial, you will learn how osTicket manages the ticket lifecycle-from intake and categorization to assignment, communication, working the issue, and resolution.<br />
+In this tutorial, you will learn how to share files using Google Drive and manage access securely.
+You will explore how to set and change permission in Google Drive and Google Docs to control who can view, comment, or edit your files.
+By the end, you will understand best practices for collaborating safely and efficiently using Google's sharing tools.<br />